Add multiple line events by route and measure

 The Roads and Highways events data model supports the configuration of referent event fields and their enablement using the Enable Referent Fields tool.
 Once referent fields are configured and enabled in a layer, referent locations are populated and persisted in that layer when events are added or edited.

 When events are created using route and measure in a referent-enabled layer, the parent LRS Network is used as the FromRefMethod and ToRefMethod values by default, and the route is used as the FromRefLocation and ToRefLocation values.
-The from and to measures of the new line events are used as the FromRefOffset and ToRefOffset values.
+The start and end measures of the new line events are used as the FromRefOffset and ToRefOffset values.

 If either measure of a line event is updated, the corresponding offset value updates to reflect the new measure.